andrewcbuensalida/node-crash-course/readme.md

-inline elements fit side by side horizontally. their padding doesnt influence their position. cant give them a height or margin, but can change their size. they say dont use float: right or left. for layouting. use it to wrap text around it. for layouting, use inline-block instead or display:flex.
+inline elements fit side by side horizontally. their padding doesnt influence their position. cant give them a height or margin, but can change their size. they say dont use float: right or left. for layouting. use it to wrap text around it. for layouting, use inline-block instead or display:flex. you.keepvid.tube to download videos from artgrid.io, then upload to amazon s3 for hosting. make the bucket public and the file public, then copy the object url. then make a video element with sourrce pointing to it.